Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-Duho-Choi/ProgrammingConcepts.md

 ---
 ## What is it?
 ---
 Functions are kinda like aggregation of codes.
 We can easily use combined codes by just using a function.
-And it is useful to make
+And it is useful to make our code more readable.

 ## Why is it important?
 ---